Boardwalk

 Recognizing Suspicious Circumstances

-The Security Department encourages students, faculty, staff and guests at SFSC to report any suspicious circumstances observed.
+The Security Office encourages students, faculty, staff, and guests at SFSC to report any suspicious circumstances observed.
 Below are several activities that draw suspicion:

-• Persons monitoring areas, entrances to buildings or buildings
+• Persons monitoring areas, entrances to buildings, or buildings in general

 • Persons requesting sensitive information, building /HVAC plans, water, electrical, telecommunications locations, etc.

-• Persons abandoning packages, backpacks, briefcases in unusual areas, such as high traffic/high populated areas, i.e.: sporting events, lectures, common areas, etc.
+• Persons abandoning packages, backpacks, briefcases in unusual areas, such as high-traffic/high-populated areas, e.g., sporting events, lectures, common areas, etc.

 Identity Theft

-At SFSC protecting your identity is taken very serious.
-If you would like to find additional information on this topic or feel you are a victim of this crime, please visit the SFSC Privacy Web pages.
+At SFSC, protecting your identity is taken very seriously.
+If you would like to find additional information on this topic or feel you are a victim of this crime, please visit the SFSC Privacy Webpage.